CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vrf_module.rst

                         <div>Ansible NDFC Collection Behavior for Version 2.0.1 and earlier</div>
                         <div>This knob will create and deploy the attachment in DCNM only when set to &quot;True&quot; in playbook</div>
                         <div>Ansible NDFC Collection Behavior for Version 2.1.0 and later</div>
-                        <div>Attachments specified in the playbook will always be created in DCNM.
-This knob, when set to &quot;True&quot;,  will deploy the attachment in DCNM, by pushing the configs to switch.
+                        <div>Attachments specified in the playbook will always be created in DCNM This knob, when set to &quot;True&quot;,  will deploy the attachment in DCNM, by pushing the configs to switch.
 If set to &quot;False&quot;, the attachments will be created in DCNM, but will not be deployed</div>
+                        <div>In case of Multisite fabrics, deploy flag on parent will be inherited by the specified child fabrics, unless overridden at child fabric config level.</div>
                 </td>
             </tr>
             <tr>